The Mouse Trap

 Story Breakdown

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 It's Alex's 21st Birthday, but she's stuck at the amusement arcade on a late shift so her friends decide to surprise her, but a masked killer dressed as Mickey Mouse decides to play a game of his own with them which she must survive.
-The film uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
+Director Jamie Bailey uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.

 Narrative Structure